-- 1. After a claim submitted only by the FNE, the Criminal Prosecutor's Office will conduct an investigation. - 2.
-Instruction of investigation proceedings to the police by the Criminal Prosecutor's Office. - 3.
-Bringing charges against the defendant by the Criminal Prosecutor's Office before the Criminal Court. - 4.
+- The National Economic Prosecutor shall have the exclusive initiative to: (i) file a denunciation before the Criminal Prosecutor's Office for the crime of collusion; or (ii) file a criminal complaint directly before the criminal court (jnez de garantía) to the extent that there is an enforceable judgment by the TDLC and the facts in question seriously compromise free competition in the markets. - In case of choosing alternative (i) mentioned above, the Criminal Prosecutor's Office will initiate an investigation.
+If alternative (ii) is chosen, the criminal court shall inform the Criminal Prosecutor's Office of the case in order to initiate an investigation. - 3.
+Once the investigation has concluded, the Criminal Prosecutor will bring charges against the defendant by the Criminal Prosecutor's Office before the Criminal Court. - 4.
 Conclusion of the investigation by alternative outlets, such as a compensation agreement between the victim and the defendant, or the conditional adjournment of the investigation. - 5.
 Indictment. - 6.
 Trial. - 7.
 Sentence.